• Gluten-Free Recipes

 Jump to Recipe Print Recipe

-Close up of rhubarb muffins.
+A plate of gluten free rhubarb muffins.

-Why You'll Love These Rhubarb Muffins
+Why You'll Love These GF Rhubarb Muffins

 • Lots of rhubarb.
 As mentioned, I'm a big fan of rhubarb.
 These cozy muffins have just enough of this beautifully tart vegetable to make them interesting.